Anne Frank House in Amsterdam Tickets and Tours

 Anne Frank Room| ©Jil D

-Remember that tickets are purchased in advance, and you must choose a time slot within that range before you buy them.
+Please note that tickets must be purchased in advance, and you must choose a time slot within that range before you buy your ticket.
 Tickets cannot be purchased without defining the time of day you will go.

-Meanwhile, in the case of the Anne Frank tour of the Jewish Quarter of Amsterdam you can choose two times to make the tour, either at 10:00 or if you prefer at 14:00 hours, which you must also select when making your reservation, and its duration is 2 hours.
+Meanwhile, in the case of the Anne Frank tour of the Jewish Quarter of Amsterdam you can choose several times to make the tour, both morning and afternoon, and you must also select when making your reservation, and its duration is 2 hours.

 How to get to the Anne Frank Museum